diacode/diacode-website/source/blog/2016-02-01-trello-clone-with-phoenix-and-react-pt-8.html.markdown

 }
 ```

 This is a very simple component.
-It renders the form and on its submit it dispatches
+It renders the form and when submitted it dispatches
 an action creator to create the new board with the supplied name.
 The `PageClick`
 component is an [external component][f26903c3] I found which detects page clicks outside the
 wrapper element.
 In our case we will use it to hide the form and show the *Add new board...*